GiovanniP0/Hate_Speech_Detection/README.md

 Multimodal content moderation models can exploit both textual and visual signals, but their predictions may be sensitive to relatively simple modifications of the image.

-In this project, we fine-tuned **Qwen3-VL-8B-Instruct** using **LoRA** and built an evaluation pipeline for studying robustness to synthetic visual obfuscations.
+In this project, we fine-tuned **MemeLens-VLM** using **LoRA** and built an evaluation pipeline for studying robustness to synthetic visual obfuscations.

 The project focuses on three questions: